SuruchiUpenn/SuruchiUpenn.github.io/research.md

 I seek to establish a connection between the molecular properties of the membrane and its macroscopic performance by using molecular dynamics simulations.
 Using NP films is particularly convenient, because it provides unprecedented control over the pore geometry and its chemical environment, and has also been shown to be easy to manufacture and scale.

+>_I want to build a billion tiny factories, models of each other, which are manufacturing simultaneously… The principles of physics, as far as I can see, do not speak against the possibility of maneuvering things atom by atom.
+It is not an attempt to violate any laws; it is something, in principle, that can be done; but in practice, it has not been done because we are too big_
+-Richard Fynman